 Immigrants to the US are drawn from both ends of the education spectrum.
 This column looks at the effect of highly educated immigrants – in particular, those with degrees in Science, Technology, Engineering, or Mathematics – on total factor productivity growth.
 The authors find that foreign STEM workers can explain 30% to 60% of US TFP growth between 1990 and 2010.

 Carlo Altomonte, Tommaso Aquilante, Gábor Békés, Gianmarco I.P.
-Ottaviano 21 March 2014
+Ottaviano, Friday, March 21, 2014

 Internationalisation and innovation policies are frequently considered to be key drivers of growth.
 This column documents a strong positive association between internationalisation, innovation, and productivity at the firm-level across seven European countries.
 This association continues to hold after controlling for country, size, industrial sector, and firm specific characteristics, with some evidence of causality running from innovation to internationalisation.
 The analysis suggests that policymakers should coordinate, if not integrate, innovation and internationalisation policies in order to boost productivity and growth.